This Brown Sugar Seared Salmon comes together quickly. You can have a delicious dinner even on your busiest days!

 Nevertheless, we still have to eat and that's when super-simple, super-fabulous recipes like this Brown Sugar-Seared Salmon come in handy.
 Oh, and did I mention it comes together lickety-split?
 I love to serve it with a simple green salad but it also makes a fabulous special occasion entree, served with mashed potatoes or polenta and some steamed or roasted veggies.

-Pick up some fresh salmon today or thaw a few fillets from your freezer (I love the Kirkland brand frozen salmon from Costco – it’s flash-frozen right on the dock).
+Pick up some fresh salmon today or thaw a few fillets from your freezer.
 When dinner-time rolls around, you can have a delightful meal on the table on even the busiest days.
-Once you try this Brown Sugar-Seared Salmon, I have the feeling you’ll be pulling out the recipe again and again!
+Once you try this Brown Sugar-Seared Salmon, I have the feeling you'll be pulling out the recipe again and again!